InigoValentin/ObJS/README.md

 ### Features ###

-* Object rotation with the mouse.
+* Object rotation.
-* Zoom control with the mousewheel.
+* Zoom in and out.
+* Object movement.
+* Mouse and touch control.
 * Choose to draw (or not) vertizes, edges or faces.
 * Use mtl files for material color.
 * Change colors of background, vertizes, edges, and faces during runtime.